 All the pupils at Woodston Primary School receive provision that is specific to their individual needs at the present time.
-This may all be provided by the Class Teacher or with support from a Teaching Assistant or an Inclusion Team staff member.
+This may all be provided by the Class Teacher or with assistance from a Teaching Assistant or an Inclusion Team staff member.
 On occasions support may also involve:

 - An independent Educational Psychologist.

-- Local Authority central services staff such as the Specialist Teachers for Autism, ADHD or the Sensory Service team.
+- Local Authority Central Services staff such as the Specialist Teachers for Autism, ADHD or the Sensory Service team.

 - Referrals to different agencies through an Early Help Assessment (EHA).